taventran/plantbook/README.md

 # plantbook
-Personal website for my friends to post their plants django-plantbook.herokuapp.com
+Personal website for my friends to post their plants [Django Plantbook] (django-plantbook.herokuapp.com)